Jonathan India

-Jonathan Joseph India (born December 15, 1996) is an American professional baseball infielder for the Cincinnati Reds of Major League Baseball (MLB).
+Jonathan Joseph India (born December 15, 1996) is an American professional baseball second baseman, third baseman and left fielder for the Kansas City Royals of Major League Baseball (MLB).
+He has previously played in MLB for the Cincinnati Reds.

-India starred in baseball for American Heritage School.
-While playing for the Florida Gators, India was named an All-American in 2018, and won the Southeastern Conference Player of the Year in 2018.
-The Reds selected him with the fifth overall selection in the 2018 MLB draft.
-India reached the major leagues in 2021 and won the National League Rookie of the Year award.
+While playing college baseball for the Florida Gators, India was named an All-American in 2018 and won the Southeastern Conference Player of the Year in 2018.
+He was selected by the Reds with the fifth overall selection in the 2018 MLB draft.
+India made his MLB debut in 2021 and won the National League Rookie of the Year award.

 Amateur career

 India attended American Heritage School in Delray Beach, Florida.
 He was drafted by the Milwaukee Brewers in the 26th round of the 2015 Major League Baseball Draft, but did not sign and attended the University of Florida, where he played college baseball for the Florida Gators baseball team.

 As a freshman at the University of Florida in 2016, India had a .303 batting average, a .367 on-base percentage (OBP), and a .440 SLG, with four home runs and 40 runs batted in (RBI).
 He was named a freshman All-American by Louisville Slugger. and the Southeastern Conference (SEC) First Team All-Freshman Team.
 Following his freshman season at Florida, India played collegiate summer baseball for the Harwich Mariners of the Cape Cod Baseball League, where he batted 18-for-62 (.290) with seven doubles and 4 RBIs.

 As a sophomore in 2017, he hit .274/.354/.429 with six home runs and 34 RBI and was a member of Florida's 2017 College World Series winning team.
 He missed some of the beginning of the season due to an arm injury.
 India again played for the Mariners in the Cape Cod League after the season.

 As a junior in 2018, India batted .350/.497/.717 with 21 home runs which was sixth in the nation.
 India won the Southeastern Conference Baseball Player of the Year, which is awarded to the top player in the SEC.
 He was also named a Baseball America All-American.